-The difference between a resource and its category or model (names TBD)
+The difference between a resource and its specification/classification(s)

 An economic resource is observable.
-Its category or model defines what type of thing the vf:Resource is.
+Its specification or classification defines what kind of thing the economic resource is.

-So, for example, most things offered for sale on an e-commerce site are models, which can be searched using categories.
+So, for example, most listings of things offered for sale on an e-commerce site are specifications, which can be searched using classifications.
 The one in a box delivered to your door is a resource.

-Or the description of the book entitled "The Power of Babel: A Natural History of Language", ISBN ISBN-13: 978-0060520854, is a model.
+Or the description of the book entitled "The Power of Babel: A Natural History of Language", ISBN-13: 978-0060520854, is a specification.
 Your library may have two copies that you can check out.
 Those are resources.

-Resource categories are a Taxonomy.
-That means they can be defined very broadly and generally and maybe vaguely, or they can be defined very narrowly, but fit into broader categories.
+An economic resource or a flow can have any number of resource classifications.
+They are used to filter, match, or group economic resources.
+Resource classifications can be part of a taxonomy.
+That means they can be defined very broadly and generally and maybe vaguely, or they can be defined very narrowly, but fit into broader classifications.

 So, for example, you may want an apple.
 Or you may want a green apple.
 Or you may want a Granny Smith apple.

-Or, Herb is the parent category of Anise Hyssop, Goldenrod, Nettles, Red Clover, etc. Besides its usefulness in understanding taxonomies of resource types, this can be useful when one can define a general recipe that will work for many more specific types of resources.
+Or, Herb is the parent classification of Anise Hyssop, Goldenrod, Nettles, Red Clover, etc. Besides its usefulness in understanding taxonomies of resource types, this can be useful when one can define a general recipe that will work for many more specific kinds of resources.

-People can use the multitude of existing taxonomies for resources, or can also create their own as needed.
+People can use the multitude of existing taxonomies for resource classifications, or can also create their own as needed.

 Identification and Behaviors of Resources